RDM (lighting): Unicast communication

 General communication with a specific fixture occurs in a request-response pattern.
 The controller sends the request to the device, addressing it by the device's UID.
 When the request has been sent, the controller relinquishes control of the DMX line for a given period of time, so the device can transmit its response.
 Unicast communication is the only way in which data can be retrieved from a fixture (other than its UID which can be obtained using the discovery mechanism mentioned above).
 If the device does not respond within a given period of time, the controller can assume communication has failed, and may retry.

 Broadcast communication

 To quickly send instructions to multiple fixtures, RDM allows for broadcast communication.
 This allows the controller to send an instruction to all devices, or all devices from one manufacturer.
 As more than one device might be receiving the message, responses are not permitted in broadcast communication except during the Discovery process.

-Uses for RDM

-Since the RDM protocol travels on top of the DMX512 protocol, most of its uses will be in the fields of architectural and stage lighting.

-This protocol will change the way that Lighting Technicians setup and maintain their lighting rigs, It can provide: